Healthy Homes Assessment Te Mata Hills

 What are the most unreasonable gaps or holes?

-If you can feel external air flowing in or a clear draught out of a hole or gap or crack, then it’s probably a gap or crack that requirements sealing in the way you can.
-Large cracks and gaps should be stopped permanently.
-Cracks that are greater than 3mm and let air in or out into the home require seals.
-For example, if the open fireplace isn’t being used, it can create draughts.
-This should be sealed from.
-Property managers and landlords are responsible for making sure that these draughts are stopped as much as imaginable.
+If you are able to feel external air entering or an unobstructed draught coming from a gap or hole that is, it is most likely a gap or hole that requirements sealing in any way.
+Large cracks and gaps should be sealed permanently.
+Gaps greater than 3mm that allow air in or out within the house require sealing.
+For example, if an open fireplace isn’t used it could cause draughts, and should be shut from.
+Landlords and property managers are accountable for making sure that draughts from the fireplace are removed whenever imaginable.

-You don’t require to block holes or gaps which are part of the building.
-For instance, small gaps around doors and windows could be necessary to allow for movement of the structure when the home is heated and cools to allow them to be closed and opened instead of than sticking.
-We will examine the windows and doors as part of our Healthy Homes assessment of your rental property.
+There is no require to block up intentional holes or gaps which are part of the construction.
+For example, tiny gaps around doors and windows could be necessary to allow movement of the structure when the home is heated and cools to allow them to be closed and opened instead of than securing.
+We will examine all windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections